filakhtov/gentoo-use-docs/sys-libs/ncurses.md

 This will take extra build time and output is not something that is easily understood or can be act upon by regular user, so this flag should be normally disabled.

 ### tinfo
-This flag enables `--with-termlib` flag and instructs build to produce separate low-level `tinfo` library that is otherwise embedded into ncurses library.
+Pass the `--with-termlib` flag to the configure script.
+Build a separate low-level `tinfo` library and its "wide" variant, `tinfow` (with Unicode character sets support), that are otherwise embedded into the ncurses library itself.

 This flag is forced by the Gentoo system and should remain enabled.